-Get your sleep back on track with the Sleep app in watchOS 7
+Get your sleep back on track with the Sleep app on Apple Watch

 - Tap the bedtime time to adjust what time you want to go to bed.

-You can use these steps to edit your sleep schedule whenever you want and as many times as you want.
+You can use these steps to edit your sleep schedule whenever and as many times as you want.

-How to turn off your sleep schedule on Apple Watch in watchOS 7
+How to turn off your sleep schedule on Apple Watch

-Sometimes you may not want to use the sleep schedule or sleep tracking abilities of the Apple Watch — like on vacation — so you'll want to turn off your sleep schedule so it shuts the whole thing down.
+Sometimes you may not want to use the sleep schedule or sleep tracking abilities of the Apple Watch — like on vacation — so you'll want to turn off your sleep schedule, so it shuts the whole thing down.

 - Launch the Sleep app on your Apple Watch.